whylikethat/PTM/README.md

 - A form will appear with the current task data, where you can make modifications.
 - Once changes are made, the task data is updated in both the grid and the Google Sheet.

-### 4. Delete Task:
+### 4. Complete Task:

 To delete a task:
-- Click the "Delete" button on the respective row.
+- Click the "Complete" button on the respective row.
 - A confirmation message will appear.
 - If confirmed, the task will be removed from both the grid and the Google Sheet.
 - An email notification will be sent to the task’s contact email with a subject of "Task Name" and the body containing the description of the task.